Oracle-Mag/oracle-mag/_posts/2019-01-22-never-stopped-worrying-never-loved-bomb.md

 layout: post
 title:  "'The ultimate Top cafes and restaurants of Prague’ list that you’ve been looking for!"
 author: salnorbertov
-categories: [ Jekyll ]
+categories: [ Advice ]
-image: assets/images/14.jpg
+image: assets/images/akemy-mory-6avBWm93cVc-unsplash 2.jpeg
 tags: featured
 ---
 *If you're bored of still visiting the same places over and over again, we created a list of restaurants and coffee shops, which are probably not so well known, but are totally worth visiting!
 So for every occasion you might need to find a place where to eat or just get coffee - this is the list you've been looking for.*